 Like it or not, we’re facing a new world of remote working for the foreseeable future.
-The coronavirus is forcing enterprises to rethink the way they do business and create robust new policies for remote workers.
+The coronavirus forced enterprises to rethink the way they do business and create robust new policies for remote workers.

-It is imperative that your business’s cybersecurity is not thrown into jeopardy at this time of crisis.
-While you will hopefully build a strong work-from-home cybersecurity plan eventually, the speed at which social distancing measures have become necessary to prevent the spread of COVID-19 may have left your business vulnerable as you send your employees home to work using their own devices.
-It is therefore imperative that you communicate the above cybersecurity techniques to your workforce so they can start implementing them immediately.
+It is imperative that your business’s cybersecurity is not thrown into jeopardy by similar risks in future.
+While you hopefully have a strong work-from-home cybersecurity plan, communicating the above cybersecurity techniques to your workforce so they can start implementing them mitigates the risk.

 Even so, it is now more crucial than ever to work with a high-quality cybersecurity services provider like Zsah to keep your organisation secure.

 Zsah's security experts can help you boost cyber resiliency and reduce risk by assessing your infrastructure and policies based on your business needs.
-If you need to implement a work from home strategy due to the coronavirus pandemic, our technical consultants are here to get you up and running in the shortest possible time to minimise impact to your business.
+If you need to implement a work from home strategy, our technical consultants are here to get you up and running in the shortest possible time to minimise the impact on your business.